 Results and final thoughts

-When I apply it in the morning, it keeps my skin hydrated till I’m ready for my nighttime routine — thanks, glycerine, betaine, and more.
+When I apply it in the morning, it keeps my skin hydrated till I’m ready for my nighttime routine — thanks, glycerin, betaine, and more.

 I haven’t had a major breakout this year, including the time I was testing this out, so I can’t really say much about its soothing properties for acne-ridden skin.
 If the ingredients list is the only thing we’re basing it on, though, I’d say this would work great.

-Aside from centella asiatica, it also has allantoin that’s great for soothing the skin too.
+Aside from centella asiatica, it also has allantoin that’s great for calming the skin from inflammation too.
 There’s also tea tree oil, which is a known anti-inflammatory and antibacterial ingredient.

 With all of these good stuff in it, I think it has a fair price.
-Just don’t go overboard on applying it too much because you don’t need so much of it to moisturize your skin anyway — this way, you get to prolong it and save money too.
+Just don’t go overboard on applying it too much because you don’t need so much of it to moisturize your skin anyway — this way, you get to save up on the product and save money too.

-Now, you may be wondering what the final verdict it.
+Now, you may be wondering what the final verdict is.
 Well, this has dethroned my go-to moisturizer, and I’m sure I will purchase a tube of this again.

 If you want to try it too, you may buy them through the links below!

 Don’t want to commit yet?
-It comes in a sachet too (for P23 per sachet)!
+It comes in sachets too (for P23 per sachet)!